-• What do we learn from this story?
+What do we learn from this story?

-Possible answers: Faith community leaders can play a significant role in developing their communities and improving the health of their communities; having a vision and not giving up can lead to positive change; the faith leader led the process of building a school in their community.
+Possible answers: Faith community leaders can play a significant role in sharing hope in communities where many people experience the impact of HIV and AIDS in their communities.
+Having a vision and not giving up can lead to positive change; the faith leaders were leaders and helped reduce HIV related stigma and discrimination.